dtrelogan/react-formstate/docs/formExtension.md

 }
 ```

-sometimes you'll want to use a separate component without a level of nesting within your model.
+Sometimes you'll want to use a separate component without a level of nesting within your model.

-in other words, you'll want to use a separate component for the contact information but you'll want the resulting model to look like this:
+In other words, you'll want to use a separate component for the contact information but you'll want the resulting model to look like this:

 ```es6
 {